Stock give up a rally and end lower as volatility continues

 “I’d kind of characterize this as healthy whiplash,” said Jason Pride, chief investment officer of private wealth at Glenmede.
 “The market’s seeing the change in terrain and it’s adjusting appropriately; the terrain is going to have higher interest rates.”

-Communication and health care stocks made solid gains on Thursday.
-Netflix jumped 7.7%, while Johnson & Johnson rose 1.3%.

-Banks and companies that rely on direct consumer spending were among the biggest weights on the S&P 500.
-JPMorgan Chase slid 2.1% and Royal Caribbean fell 6.5%
+Companies that rely on consumer spending and banks were among the biggest weights on the S&P 500.
+Royal Caribbean fell 6.3% and JPMorgan Chase slid 1.8%.

 The U.S. economy expanded 5.7% in 2021, the strongest calendar-year growth since a 7.2% surge in 1984 after a previous recession.
 It ended the year by growing at an unexpectedly brisk 6.9% annual pace from October through December as businesses replenished their inventories, the Commerce Department reported.